 (21) Exploration of career pathways in a developmentally appropriate manner; and

-(22) Developmentally appropriate daily physical activity pursuant to Ed 310., The policy shall be in addition to and shall not replace the physical education program requirement.
+(22) Developmentally appropriate daily physical activity pursuant to Ed 310.
+The policy shall be in addition to and shall not replace the physical education program requirement.

 Readopt with amendment Ed 306.05 through Ed 306.08, effective 3-27-14 (Document #10556), to read as follows: